brandond/aws-acl-helper/README.md

 AWS ACL Helper
 ==============
 This module implements the Squid External ACL Helper interface, and allows for use of EC2 instance metadata in ACL entries.
 It uses the client's source address (either public or private) as a key to determine which instance initiated a request through the proxy, and allows use of instance metadata (such as Instance ID, VPC, or Security Group membership) as a rule target.

 This module requires Python 3.4 or better, due to its use of the `asyncio` framework (`aioredis`, etc)

 Prerequisites
 -------------
 This module requires a Redis server to cache AWS instance metadata.
 Redis clusters are not currently supported.

 This module uses Boto3 to retrieve EC2 instance metadata from AWS.
-You should have a working AWS API environment (~/.aws/credentials, environment variables, or instance profile) that allows calling EC2's `describe-instances` method against the account that Squid is running in.
+You should have a working AWS API environment (~/.aws/credentials, environment variables, or EC2 IAM Role) that allows calling EC2's `describe-instances` method against the account that Squid is running in.
+If using EC2 IAM Roles, you should use the `--region` option or `AWS_DEFAULT_REGION` environment variable to specify a region.

 Usage
 -----

 1. **Retrieve EC2 instance metadata from AWS and store in Redis:**

-   `aws-acl-helper sync`
+   `aws-acl-helper sync --region us-west-2`

     By default, metadata expires from Redis after 30 minutes.
 This is intended to ensure that ACLs are not applied to the wrong hosts.
 Adjust the TTL up or down depending on the volatility of your environment.

     **Note**: You should probably schedule this at regular intervals, (with a cronjob, etc) as ACLs will not match hosts that exist in EC2 but have not yet been sync'd into Redis.

 2. **Configure external ACL helper in Squid:**

     In your Squid config, define the external ACL, and apply some rules that use it:
     ```
     # Define external ACL helper
     external_acl_type ec2 ttl=60 children-startup=1 children-idle=1 children-max=4 concurrency=1000 ipv4 >a /path/to/aws-acl-helper listen